 Humberston (as it is now spelled) is a large village just south of Cleethorpes, only two miles from the coast, off of the A1031 trunk road along the coast.
 If you are planning a visit:

-Richard CROFT has a photograph of the War Memorial on Geo-graph, taken in September, 2006.
+- David WRIGHT has a photograph of the British Holidays check-in on Geo-graph, taken in November, 2006.

 - Bird Watchers can walk from the village to the Humber Estuary where a variety of birds and other creatures await.

 - Annual events include a horticultural show, a half marathon and the Humberston Messiah every December.